Mean dimension explosion of induced homeomorphisms: Introduction

 The hypothesis of Theorem \ref{thm:continuum-hyp-morse-smale} is weaker than the hypothesis of Theorem \ref{thm:nonwandering-infty-mean-dim} because the nonwandering set of a Morse-Smale diffeomorphism is finite.
-As a consequence, Theorem \ref{thm:continuum-hyp-morse-smale} states that the mean dimension explosion also happens for the induced continuum map, when the dimension of the phase space is greater than one.
+As a consequence, Theorem \ref{thm:continuum-hyp-morse-smale} states that the mean dimension explosion also occurs for the induced continuum map, when the dimension of the phase space is greater than one.

 Another kind of dichotomy holds for the mean dimension as well.
 It is a stronger version of the following fact: \textit{if $H$ is a homeomorphism on $S^1$, then the topological entropy of $\induce{H}: \hyp{K}(S^1) \to \hyp{K}(S^1)$ is either zero or infinite}.
-It is proved in \cite[Theorem 5]{lampart_raith_2010} and based on this result we have the following statement:
+This fact is proved in \cite[Theorem 5]{lampart_raith_2010}.
+Based on this result, we have the following statement:\\